"Don’t Make Your Sales Team Run Marathons on Milk Duds."

 Marketing and Sales Should Work Together To Create Content

-So, to make sure sales teams get the content they need, reps should be part of the content process.
+To make sure sales teams get the content they need, reps should be part of the content process.
 If I create useful content, I owe it to our sales team.
-Here’s what sales can do to help make sure they get the content they need:
+Here’s what sales can do to help make sure they get the content they need.

 As you work your way into marketing’s creative lair, ask yourself the following questions:

 - What is missing from our organization’s content collection?

 - What has one of my prospects needed to know for which I did not have a content piece to explain?

 Yes—I mean sales.
 I know sales is busy—very busy.
 I just mean write up a draft or an outline of notes.
 Get the marketing team to create the final version.